Ruby-throated bulbul: Description

-It is virtually crestless, has a deep red throat and reddish eyes.
+It is 17–20 cm long, virtually crestless, has a black head with a deep red throat, greenish-yellow back and wings, yellow underparts, and a greenish-black tail.
+The bill and legs are black.

 Distribution and habitat

 This is a bird of forest and dense scrub.

 Behaviour and ecology

-It builds its nest in a bush; two to four eggs are a typical clutch.
+It builds its nest in a bush, with a typical clutch size of two to four eggs.
 The ruby-throated bulbul feeds on fruit and insects.